Is Fresh’s Rose Face Mask the Perfect Summer Mask?

 It’s actually so wearable that I often leave it on for longer than the normal 10 minutes, and even keep it on overnight if my skin really needs a lot of hydration.

-Meanwhile, the aloe leaf and cucumber fruit extracts here really do soothe- especially helpful on sunburnt or even retinol-irritated skin- while the glycerin leave skin gorgeously soft.
+Meanwhile, the aloe leaf and cucumber fruit extracts here really do soothe- especially helpful on sunburnt or even retinol-irritated skin- while the glycerin leaves skin gorgeously soft.

 To be completely honest, I actually like this so much (especially if my skin is stressed) that I even sometimes use it as a serum under my moisturiser- and it’s really helping to hydrate.